We gave 12 filmmakers the opportunity to bring their North Carolina stories

 life in our curated collection of films showcasing diverse,

-beautiful and inspiring destinations and celebrates those who love
+beautiful and inspiring destinations across our state.

 After a time of uncertainty in his life, Luke Gloeckner was looking for a new place to call home.
 Thanks to a cross-country road trip, he found a new playground in NC with its inspiring people, places and possibilities.

 A childhood vacation to the NC coast always stood out to Jonathan Applebaum as magical.
 Today, Jonathan returns with his family and watches a new generation fall in love with the same coast that shaped him years ago.